© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 So, about 4 years ago, when I realized I was telling myself a bunch of lies and hurting my man and those around me – I DECIDED that I would never use the word try in my vocabulary ever again.
 I hesitate to say that I’ve been successful, because we all slip up, but I think I might have been pretty close.

-Because my love life has never been the same again, and neither has my life in general.
+Because my love life has never been the same again, and neither has my life in general. (read my article about how to attract men)

 If you don’t believe me on this “try” thing – I want to know; where are your car keys?